MrPaulMarshall/IoT-semester-5-proj-7/docs/README.md

 - after result is ready (either generated or combined from parts) it is send back to its source device

+## Command line options
+-p path Path to json configuration file
+-t time The amount of time the simulation waits after each step.
+-c cycles The amount of cycles the simulation will perform.

 ## Visualization

 ### Technology